 But just two days ago came the regretful RSVP – and it wasn’t from one of the 125 guests.
 Instead, it was sent by the National Mall and Memorial Parks.

-"It was just cut and dry -- 'you cannot have a large gathering on the mall;
+"It was just cut and dry -- 'you cannot have a large gathering on the mall; you can't have a permit if the government is shut down; it has to be terminated," explained Mike.

 The government shutdown translated into lost deposits on chairs, flowers, and photographers, as well as a frenzy over what to tell guests who were supposed to fly in Tuesday.